Botanical name: Lycopersicon esculentum (L)

 Tomato requires warm days, bright sunshine and cool nights for optimum yields.
 High temperatures and low humidity cause excessive flower drop and reduce yields drastically.
 Soils should be well drained and fertile.

-A thorough land preparation is important in enhancing early crop establishment and adequate weed control.
-Incorporation of well decomposed poultry manure at the rate of 25ton/ha at land preparation may be beneficial.
+In tomato production, a thorough land preparation is important in enhancing early crop establishment and adequate weed control.
+Incorporation of well-decomposed poultry manure at the rate of 25ton/ha at land preparation may be beneficial.
 Prepare ridges or bed across the contours on which seedlings may be transplanted.
 Construct a farm pond to collect excess water and reuse for irrigation.

 Planting preferably late in the afternoon.
 Plant 60×30 cm in the dry season and 60×60 cm in the wet season.

 300g to 450g per ha.
 Do a germination test to avoid wasting seeds and time.

 Timely weed control is necessary for healthy crop growth.
 This may be achieved by frequent shallow hoeing.
 Application of pre-emergence weedicides 3-4 days before transplanting will enhance weed control.

 Water supply is very important, especially in the dry season.
 The most critical time for ample soil moisture is during bloom and early fruiting stages.

 Read also: Detailed Guide to Ginger Production in Ghana

 For a yield of 40 tons/ha tomato requires about 96kg of N,16kg of P2O5, 144kg of K2O, 68kg of Ca, 24kg of Mg and 24kg of S.